godot-rust/examples/ReadMe.md

   Showcases how classes and their state can be hot-reloaded in the Godot editor.

+## Godot version

+Examples are written to work with **latest stable** Godot version.
+When a new minor/patch version is released, we generally try to update it within a few days or weeks.

+We additionally run CI with newer in-dev versions, but that support is best-effort.
+Examples do not provide compatibility with older Godot versions, as the projects need migration and this would prevent us from showcasing newer versions. godot-rust itself however offers support for older versions, see [Compatibility and Stability][book-compatibility].

 ## Contributions

 If you would like to contribute an example, please open an issue **before** submitting a big pull request.